hackerzgz/wecom_bot/README.md

 $ cargo add wecom_bot --features=async_api
 ```

-Here's a simple example that send a markdown message:
+Here's a simple example that send markdown and text messages by using blocking api:

 ```rust
 use wecom_bot::{WeComBot, Message, SendResp};